Cosmopolyte/kodi-folderplayer/README.md

-﻿# Folder Player — Kodi add-on (`script.folderplayer`)
+﻿# Folder Player — Kodi add-on

-Play a folder of **mixed audio and video files** as one playlist.
+Play a folder of **mixed audio-files and video files** as one playlist.

-Kodi's own players keep music and music videos apart: a playlist started with an audio file stays in the audio player, which plays a `.mp4` as sound only.
-Folder Player treats a folder as one queue — `.mp3` next to `.mp4` next to `.flac`, in the order you see — and lets Kodi pick the right player core per file.
 No library, no scanning, no thumbnails: a plain folder view.

 Built for TV remotes (Android/Google TV); mouse and touch work too.
 Tested on Kodi 21 (Linux, Windows) and Kodi 22 beta (Android TV).
 Landscape only — like Kodi itself.

 ## Features

-- Left: the current folder (subfolders, audio ♪, video ▶), right: the video of the running title (visualisation/empty for audio), time, seekable progress bar (green on black, couch-readable)
+- Left: the current folder, subfolders, audio ♪, and video ▶ files.
+  Right: video of the running title (empty for audio), time, seekable progress bar, navigation/transport icons
-- The playlist is the visible list read top to bottom: subfolders are expanded at their position (depth first, each with its own sort mode), then the folder's files; clicking a title starts there
-- Transport icons: prev · rewind · play/pause (state-aware) · forward · next · stop;
-  fullscreen as a corner icon on the video; fullscreen is kept across titles, Back returns
+- Optional fullscreen mode for videos
-- **Per-folder sort**: Name / Date / **Shuffle** / **Custom**.
-Shuffle randomizes the whole tree for playback (never stored, list keeps its order).
-Custom order: move entries by hand — created on the first move, auto-saved per folder, reset button next to the sort button
+- Per-folder/playlist sort by:  Name / Date / Shuffle / Custom.
+Shuffle randomizes the whole tree for playback.
+Custom order: move entries by hand — auto-saved per folder
-- Custom orders reconcile against reality on every visit: vanished names are dropped, new ones are appended alphabetically (a rename is drop + append).
-Stored data of a folder is only removed when its parent folder is readable and the folder is really gone — an unreachable share or unplugged drive never deletes anything
 - Browse while playing: the header shows what folder is playing, the list highlights the running title (or the subfolder containing it)